CUAnschutzBDC/snakemake_pipelines/scRNA_seq/README.md

 >* VDJ_REF: Path to the cellranger VDJ reference.
 If VDJ sequencing were not performed, leave this blank.
 >* MAX_JOBS: The maximum number of jobs that can be submitted by cell ranger at a time
 >* LSF_TEMPLATE: Path to an LSF template.
 One is included in this git repo.
+>* CHEMISTRY: *optional* Arguments to the `--chemstiry` flag in cellranger count.
+If left blank, chemistry will be `auto`.
+Only use this if the pipeline failed because of a failure to detect the chemistry.
+Can be filled in for only some samples.

 4. Update snakecharmer.sh to your specific cluster specs.
 >* change the -q argument to the queue you want to use